henricson/psd2ynab/readme.md

 this project in any way.
 Please read their [End User Privacy Policy](https://nordigen.com/en/company/privacy-policy-end-user/).

-**⚠️ Nordigen has a freemium model, and might sell anonymized or pseudonymized data to third parties, possibly including your transaction details! ⚠️**
+**⚠️ Nordigen has a freemium model, and might use your data for other purposes! ⚠️**

-This project is looking for options to replace Nordigen with a more privacy-friendly alternative.
-However, a direct PSD2 integration towards banks seems tedious, and it requires a lot of compliance related work and fees to authorities.
-Input is valued!

 [Details about the privacy issue](https://github.com/henricson/psd2ynab/issues/1).